Purpose of this page

 Land register before circa 1960

-wrote a Will.
-According the Hungarian law the property was split into
+rarely wrote a Will.
+According the Hungarian law the property

-but smaller parcels), therefore the parcel was fixed, but the number of
+therefore the parcel was fixed, but the number of owners was

-owners was increased.
-The property share was distributed usually
+increased.
+The property share was distributed usually uniformly

-uniformly between the heirs.
-Therefore in Slovakia most of the land is
+between the heirs.
+Therefore in Slovakia most of the land is in

 JOINT OWNERSHIP.